Residential Roofing FAQ’s discussed by BPS Facilities

 BPS Roof Construction

-We specialise in all aspects of roofing refurbishment & new roof construction for businesses, new build building contractors and residential properties.
+We specialise in all aspects of roofing refurbishment, new roof construction as well as flat roofing services for businesses, new build building contractors and residential properties. you can find more information about our commercial roofing services here.

-From slate replacement to large new roof installations or re-roofing, we specialise in all aspects of slated, tiled, thermoplastic, steel, flat and fibreglass covered roofs.
+From slate replacement to new roof installations, re-roofing or roof repairs, we specialise in all aspects of slated, tiled, thermoplastic, steel, flat and fibreglass covered roofs.
 We only use high-quality materials on our roofing projects so you can be sure that your roof will be strong, weatherproof and durable for many years.

 All roofing works are carefully evaluated for correct product application, thermal performance & environmental impact.
-We install and maintain all types of roofing and cladding systems including curved roofing (standing seam systems), flat roofing (single ply) roofing, steel and composite panelling.
+We install and maintain all types of roofing and cladding systems including curved roofing (standing seam systems), steel and composite panelling and we are flat roofing specialists (single-ply roofing).

-As a company, we ensure compliance with current industry building regulations for all our roof installations.
+As a local roofing professional, we ensure compliance with current industry building regulations for all our roof installations.

-From a roof refurbishment or complete re-roofing service, you can be assured of the highest quality workmanship from our expert and experienced roofing services team.
+From a roof refurbishment or complete re-roofing service, you can be assured of the highest quality workmanship from our expert and experienced roofing services team after a full inspection to assess the level of damage and work required.

 Commercial & Residential Roofing Specialists

-We specialise in all forms of commercial and residential roofing, including:
+We specialise in all type of roof for commercial and residential properties as well as being flat roof specialists:

 Flat Roofing Construction and Repairs

-Our flat roofing team are experts in new fibreglass (GRP) roofing, mastic asphalt, EPDM (Rubber) and Felt GRP roofing, flat roof repairs, liquid roofing & roof windows such as skylights or lanterns.
+Our roofing team are experts in new fibreglass (GRP) roofing, mastic asphalt, EPDM (Rubber) and Felt GRP roofing, roof repairs, liquid roofing & roof windows such as skylights or lanterns.

 Roof Tiles Replacement